kgicheha/networkPlusNotes/notesUdemy.md

 Each host needs to have a subnet mask
-The host uses the subnet mast to know if the destination is on the local network or a remote network Each host knows the default gateway so that it can forward traffic to remote networks
+The host uses the subnet mast to know if the destination is on the local network or a remote network Each host knows the default gateway so that it can forward traffic to remote networks Subnets masks have all 1s on the left and all 0s on the right The more subnets you have the less hosts are available

+Subnet example:
+172.16.3.0 /24 subnet mask will be 255.255.255.0
+	3 octets are taken

+Classless Inter-Domain Routing (CIDR)
+Way to combine several class-C address ranges into single network or route

+Dynamic Host Configuration Protocol (DHCP)
+A client/server protocol that automatically provides an IP host with its IP address and other related configuration information such as subnet mask and default gateway
+Each broadcast domain must have only one DHCP server The DHCP server must be run within the broadcast domain Every modem operating system comes with DHCP enabled by default Command prompt to display network information
+	Ipconfig for Windows/masOS
+	Ifconfig in Linux

+Special IP Addresses
+Private IP Address/ Internal IP Addresses → only shares information within network Any IP address that starts with a 10.X.X.X
+Any IP address from 172.16.x.x - 172.31.x.x
+Any IP address 192.168.x.x
+Loop back address → only communicates with itself
+	Ipv4 →127.0.0.1
+	Ipv6 → ::1
+Automatic Private IP Addressing (APIPA) → indicates the DHCP server is down
+	169.254.x.x

+Virtual machines can be a source of duplicate MAC address errors

+Chapter 7: Routing